Practice bipartite projections

 5. Include target nodes

-6. Preserve source node labels (fill in configuration)
+6. Preserve source node labels (fill in)

-7. Preserve target node labels (fill in configuration)
+7. Preserve target node labels (fill in)

-8. Preserve relationship types (fill in configuration)
+8. Preserve relationship type (fill in)

 9. Return projection statistics